sayouzone/sayou-fabric/docs/library-guides/core.md

 # sayou-core

-`sayou-core` provides the foundational abstract classes and shared utilities used across the entire Sayou Data Fabric ecosystem.
+`sayou-core` provides the foundational abstract classes and shared utilities used across the entire Sayou Data Platform.

 ---

 ## 1. Concepts

-`sayou-core` is the blueprint that ensures all Fabric components operate consistently.
+`sayou-core` is the blueprint that ensures all Platform components operate consistently.
 It enforces a common component lifecycle, standardized logging, and a unified data structure.

 * **`BaseComponent`**: The abstract class that all Tier 1, 2, and 3 components must inherit from.
 It provides the `.initialize()` lifecycle hook, a standardized `._log()` interface, and a `component_name` attribute.